surlykke/refude/README.md

-# Refude
+# refude

-Refude is a window switcher and app launcher.
+refude is a window switcher and app launcher.
 With it, you can:

 * Switch between windows
 * Focus tabs in your browser (providing your browser is chromium or a derivative thereof :-) )
 * Launch applications
 * Open files in your home catalog, your download catalog and a few other

-Refude also comes with an implementation of the dbus notification protocol, and can show notifications on screen.
+refude also comes with
+    * an implementation of the dbus notification protocol, and can show notifications on screen.

 ## Install